Skip to content

 Events

-UI5 control properties can be used not only to display data but also to trigger events.
-This section shows how to work with backend events, frontend events, and follow-up actions.
+UI5 control properties can both display data and fire events.
+This section walks through backend events, frontend events, and follow-up actions.

 Backend

-You can trigger backend processing when an event occurs using the client->_event method.
+To run backend logic when an event fires, use the client->_event method.

 Basic

-As an example, we will use the press property of a button.
-To trigger events in the backend, assign the result of client->_event( 'MY_EVENT_NAME' ) to the relevant UI5 control property.
-Once triggered, the backend can retrieve the event details with client->get( )-event.
+As an example, we use the press property of a button.
+To fire events to the backend, assign the result of client->_event( 'MY_EVENT_NAME' ) to the matching UI5 control property.
+The backend can then read the event details with client->get( )-event.

 abap